 A Travel System Stroller is a set that includes a stroller, an infant car seat, and a seat base for your car that allows you to snap in the car seat.
 Most stroller brands have some sort of travel system, some sell all of them as a combo and some sell the pieces individually.
 A working travel system is a must for all parents on the move (and sleeping infants) since you can just easily transfer your baby from stroller to car and vice-versa without actually removing your baby from the car seat.
 Here at My Tiny Traveller, we will review complete travel system packages, strollers, and their car seat attachments, car seats and bases, and lastly car seat carriers.
 We recommend going straight for a full stroller and not get a car seat carrier since you will need a stroller as your little ones get older anyway.

 What to look for in the Best Travel System Strollers?

 The best baby travel system will have three parts that work perfectly together without any confusion or difficulty.
 Many of the car seat companies make their own car seat stroller combos.
 You should also consider that many stroller companies make attachments for their strollers that will work for many different types of car seats.
 The best car seat stroller combos can be just as good if not better than an all-in-one package.

 So what are the things that you should consider when choosing the best travel system strollers?
 We’ve identified a few things that you should really look into.
 Here’s a mini checklist:

 Infant Car Size.
 This should be your priority among other things – your baby will be the one sitting or lying on it so take your time choosing the best.
-True, this type strollers definitely add a whole new level of convenience, but the infant car seat is what’s keeping your baby safe and sound inside your car.
+True, this type stroller definitely adds a whole new level of convenience, but the infant car seat is what’s keeping your baby safe and sound inside your car.

 The best travel system strollers have infant seats that will fit inside your car; you want to avoid the bulky ones as much as possible so you can still fit a couple of other things or some more people in the back of your car.